aimms/documentation/webui/widget-options.rst

 Configuring Item Actions
 ++++++++++++++++++++++++

 Item Actions can be configured by the application developer via the AIMMS model, similarly to how widget actions are configured.
+This includes the actiontype specification, as available in AIMMS from version 4.96 onwards.

 To configure item actions, create a string parameter indexed by the set ``webui::WidgetItemActionSpecification`` with the index ``webui::indexWidgetItemActionSpec``, the set ``webui::ExtensionOrder`` with the index ``webui::indexPageExtension``, and the set ``webui::WidgetActionSpecification`` with the index ``webui::indexWidgetActionSpec``; for example, a string parameter as shown here: